 - Curling leaves

-Jade plants that are underwatered become dehydrated, and this causes the leaf edges to curl and become wrinkled.
+Jade plants that are underwatered become dehydrated, and this causes the wrinkled and curling leaves.
 While healthy plants have firm, slightly swollen leaves, dehydrated ones have a soft, wrinkly texture.

 - Dry potting soil

 The potting soil around an underwatered jade plant will be dry and powdery.
 Under normal circumstances, the top layer of soil may dry out, but if you insert your finger into the soil, the layer beneath should be slightly moist.
 In the case of chronic underwatering, the soil will be bone dry at all levels.

 Your jade plants are underwatered if the roots are brittle and snap easily.
 They may also develop aerial roots in an attempt to compensate for the drought stress.

 Soak the plants.